Lyashko-Looijenga morphisms and primitive factorizations of the Coxeter element: Complex reflection groups and their braid groups

 \section{Complex reflection groups and their braid groups}

-A { complex reflection group} $W$ is a finite subgroup of $\op{GL}(V)$, for some space $V\cong \CC^n$, that is generated by {\it quasi-reflections}.
+A { complex reflection group} $W$ is a finite subgroup of $\op{GL}(V)$, for some space $V\cong \CC^n$, that is generated by unitary reflections (also called {\it pseudo-reflections} later on).
 These are $\CC$-linear maps $t$ that fix a hyperplane in $V$, i.e. for which $\op{codim}(V^t)=1$.
+We denote by $\mathcal{R}$ the set of (all) unitary reflections of $W$ and by $\mathcal{A}$ (or $\mathcal{A}_W$) the set of their fixed hyperplanes.
 The group $W$ is called { irreducible} if it leaves no nontrivial subspace of $V$ invariant.
-Shephard and Todd \cite{shephard-and-todd} classified such groups $W$ into one infinite, 3-parameter family $G(d,r,n)$, and 34 exceptional cases (indexed as $G_1$ to $G_{34}$).
+Shephard and Todd \cite{shephard-and-todd} classified such groups $W$ into one infinite, 3-parameter family $G(d,r,n)$, and 34 exceptional cases (indexed $G_4$ to $G_{37}$).
+Most of the material in this section can be found in the classical references \cites{broue-book-braid-groups}{kane-book-reflection-groups}{lehrer-taylor-unitary-reflection-groups}.